samuel-jimenez/GramEditor/docs/src/tab-switcher.md

   the switcher was opened
 - Press {#kb tab_switcher::CloseSelectedItem} to close the currently selected tab

-As you navigate through the list, Zed will update the pane's active item to match the selected tab.
+As you navigate through the list, Gram will update the pane's active item to match the selected tab.

 ## Action Reference